rhitabratakarar/Fp_Recog/README.md

 # NOTE:

-To Run the system, execute the RUN.py from terminal otherwise it may raise some FileNotFoundError.
+To Run the system, execute the RUN.py from terminal by going to the directory otherwise it may raise some FileNotFoundError.
 This system is designed to work with Windows and unix-like operating systems :p.